chili-chips-ba/openeye-CamSI/README.md

 We intend to put to use [openXC7](https://github.com/openXC7) toolkit, including its web-based CI/CD flow.
 That's both for the security of images taken, and to help openXC7 attain the level of robustness found in commercial / proprietary CAE tools, Xilinx Vivado in particular.
 In that sense, OpenEye-CamSI is the continuation of our [TetriSaraj](https://github.com/chili-chips-ba/openXC7-TetriSaraj), which was the first openXC7 test case for a design more complex than a mere blinky.

->Our goal is to bring to the light problems that arrive from openXC7's first-ever exposure to demanding, cutting-edge designs like this one.
+>Our goal is to bring to the light issues that arrive from openXC7's first-ever exposure to demanding, cutting-edge designs like this one.

 It is important to note that, in its current state, openXC7 is rather immature, without even the basic timing awareness, yet alone timing-driven optimizations.
 It has never been used for designs that push the underlying silicon to the max.
 The as-is openXC7 is simply not adequate for proper timing closure.

-While another project is underway, looking to plug this major opensource STA gap, it won't be ready for our Phase1.
+While another project is underway and looking to plug this major opensource STA gap, it won't be ready for our Phase1.
 We're therefore planning Phase2 and Phase3, hoping to try this new timing closure prowess...
-Stress-testing, congesting, overwhelming it, all for the sake of making it more amenable to higher Utilization and Fmax metrics for the silicon at hand.
+Stress-testing, congesting, overwhelming it, all for the sake of making it more amenable to higher Utilization and Fmax metrics with silicon at hand.

-The choice of our development platform was governed by the benefit for greater ecosystem.
+The choice of our development platform was governed by the benefit for the greater ecosystem.
 The boards were selected for their opensource [CRUVI](https://github.com/micro-FPGA/CRUVI/blob/master/docs/CRUVI_Specification.pdf) connectivity spec.
-Yes, they are hardly used and don't come with support collateral found on more popular hardware platforms.
+Yes, they are hardly used and don't come with support collateral found on the more popular hardware platforms.
 That's exactly why we opted for them!

 We have indeed come across quite a few board problems and idiosyncrasies, spending a fair amount of time chasing issues that simply should not have been there.
-Still, since those were both opensource and EU products, this extra effort was for a good cause.
-We are certain that this project will help increase their visibility and boost acceptance rate amongst open makers.
+Still, since those are both opensource and EU products, this extra effort was for a good cause.
+We are certain that this project will help increase their visibility and boost their acceptance rate among open makers.

 ## *Play1 : Groundwork*
 - [x] Familiarize with [Trenz](https://github.com/chili-chips-ba/openeye-CamSI/tree/main/0.doc/Trenz) hardware platform: Connectivity, clocking, power, etc.